We'll

 the result.
 A fine cluster of lump meat with a handle that you can use

-the flipper in one hand and meat still in the crab.
-Then it's a fight to
+to dunk that "crab popsicle" in your favorite dip.
+Many folks try to just yank the flipper meat out and they wind up with the flipper in one hand and meat still in the crab.
+Then it's a fight to get the knuckle loose.

 We're